 This is great to put on your iPad, but we also cut into strips and fold the S-Blend over – my kids have to correctly blend the S+tick and tell me the new word they’ve made (stick) to flip it over.
 And by having the minimal pairs on the page, it really helps the child if they end up reducing the cluster.

 Download from my TPT store, there is a color and black & white version so you can have some laminated versions for you and send the others for homework!
+I also have a freebie sample so you can try it out first.

-If this concept might not work for your students but you want equally BOLD and BRIGHT minimal pairs have a look at my Teach Phonology Cluster Reduction Story for a more metalinguistic approach.
+If this concept won’t work for your students but you want equally BOLD and BRIGHT minimal pairs have a look at my Teach Phonology Cluster Reduction Story for a more metalinguistic approach.
 It basically uses a story form to introduce the concept of cluster reduction in a way that your younger students might find easier to understand.